Annual Symposium on Positive Aging

-Attendees select one workshop from a variety of offerings; topics include food, dance, literature, mindfulness, memory, and loneliness.
+Attendees select one workshop from a variety of offerings; topics include food, dance, literature, mindfulness, memory, and combating loneliness.
 Small group or breakout sessions will create opportunities for conversations and connections, and a movement session will be incorporated into the day.
 Don’t miss this special event!

 This year’s Symposium on Positive Aging is generously sponsored by 305 West End Assisted Living, Inspīr Senior Living, and the New Jewish Home.

 Resilience Through the Written Word